Brain Awareness Week Frequently Asked Questions

 I am having trouble logging in, help!

-If you have forgotten your password please use the “Forgot Password” feature to automatically generate a new one.
-You will receive a new password by email (if you don’t see it immediately please check your “junk” mail filter) and will be able to log in and reset the password to your preferred password, if you like.
-BAW and Dana staffs are not able to access your password for you or manually reset it.
+If you have forgotten your password, please use the “Forgot Password” feature to automatically generate a new one.
+You will receive a new password by email (if you don’t see it immediately please check your “junk” mail filter) and will be able to log in and reset the password to your preferred password, if you'd like.

 Should I submit one report for each of my activities?